Snowleppy/Snowleppy/README.md

 - **Secure & Transparent**: Utilizing the robust security features of the Avalanche network.
 - **Eco-Friendly**: Committed to sustainable blockchain practices.

+## Transparency Initiatives

+As part of our commitment to transparency and trust within the SnowLeppy community, we openly share details about SNLP token distribution, wallet addresses, and ownership information.
+This initiative ensures that all community members have access to important financial aspects of the project.

+For detailed information, visit our [Token Holder Transparency Repository](https://github.com/Snowleppy/Wallet-Details/blob/main/README.md).

 ## Getting Started

 Interested in joining the SnowLeppy community?
 Here's how you can get involved: